floccusaddon/floccus/README.md

 ### Firefox
 You can [install it on AMO](https://addons.mozilla.org/en-US/firefox/addon/floccus/).

+(Beware that AMO has to review all new releases, though, so you might need to wait a bit before you can install the latest release on firefox.)

 ## Roadmap
 Clearly, owncloud's default bookmarks app is rather rudimentary.
 The [roadmap for version 2](https://github.com/marcelklehr/floccus/issues/1) comprises end-to-end encryption and support for syncing browsing history.